 We are constantly bombarded with advice and recommendations about nutrition, and hopefully you find my articles helpful in clarifying all the information out there.

 I live in Western North Carolina in a small town just east of Asheville called Black Mountain and love the area for its diversity and wonderful mountains.
 I have worked as a clinical dietitian in Washington, DC, and Hartford, CT.
 Later I was a teaching assistant at Marquette University Dental School in the department of Immunology and Microbiology.
-I taught undergraduate and graduate courses in both nutrition and biology at Western Carolina University for 15 years.
+I taught undergraduate and graduate courses in both nutrition, anatomy and physiology and infectious disease at Western Carolina University for 15 years.

 My particular interests (at the present time) include: